 “Meet-Point Billing” or “MPB” or “Jointly Provided Switched Access” refers to an arrangement whereby two LECs (including a LEC and CLEC) jointly provide Switched Access Service to an Interexchange Carrier, with each LEC (or CLEC) receiving an appropriate share of the revenues from the IXC as defined by their effective access Tariffs.
 (Id., § 4.44.)

 As stated, the term “ISP-bound traffic” is defined by the ICA (§ 7.3.4.3) “as that term is used in the FCC ISP [Remand] Order.”
-VNXX traffic, even if it is destined for an ISP, does not fit in any of these categories.
+VNXX traffic, even if it is destined for an ISP, does not fit in any of these categories except Exchange Access.

-Accordingly, Level 3 is violating its ICA by attempting to obligate Qwest to send non-local ISP traffic over LIS trunks.
+Accordingly, Level 3 is violating its ICA by attempting to obligate Qwest to send non-local ISP traffic over LIS trunks and not paying access charges.
 The Commission should order Level 3 to discontinue the practice of misassigning the telephone numbers and cease routing VNXX traffic over LIS trunks to Qwest, and further, should invalidate Level 3’s bills to Qwest.

 RELIEF REQUESTED